pmw1014/violin/README.md

 #### checked

-If a field has been 'checked' or not, meaning it contains one of the following value: *'yes'*, *'on'*, *'1'*, *1*, *true*, or *'true'*.
+If a field has been 'checked' or not, meaning it contains one of the following values: *'yes'*, *'on'*, *'1'*, *1*, *true*, or *'true'*.
 This can be used for determining if an HTML checkbox has been checked.

 ## Contributing